-Getting around Todos Santos is one of the main reasons we didn’t stay for more than a month.
+Getting around Todos Santos is one of the main reasons living in Todos Santos just wasn’t for us.
 The car is king here.

 It’s an old sugar mill town that has become a hub for outdoorsy people who love surfing, mountain biking, hiking, climbing, and relaxing.
 However, all of those wonderful activities are best done on the edges of town, up dirt roads, into the mountains, and not really anywhere near the “downtown” area.